Counselling And Psychological Services

 What Will Happen when a Youth Fails to Attend Court?

-If the whereabouts of the child or young person is unknown or the parent / guardian is unable to get him to attend Court, the Court may issue a Warrant of Arrest for the child or young person to be brought to the Youth Court.
+If the whereabouts of the child or young person is unknown or the parent / guardian is unable to get him / her to attend Court, the Court may issue a Warrant of Arrest for the child or young person to be brought to the Youth Courts.

-When the warrant is executed and the Beyond Parental Control (BPC) child is brought to Court, the judge will confirm that the parent / guardian is proceeding with the complaint before calling for a social report prepared by Child Welfare Officers from the Ministry of Social and Family Development.
+When the warrant is executed and the BPC child is brought to Court, the judge will confirm that the parent / guardian is proceeding with the complaint before calling for a social report prepared by Child Welfare Officers from the Ministry of Social and Family Development.

 What Will Happen When A Youth is Arrested and Charged?

 *Family Conferences are convened selectively upon the decision of the judge.